iNavFlight/blackbox-log-viewer/Readme.md

 ## Native app build via NW.js

-Linux build is disabled currently because of unmet dependecies with some distros, it can be enabled in the `gulpfile.js`.

 ### Development

 1. Install node.js
 2. Change to project folder and run `npm install`.
-3. Run `npm start`.

 ### App build and release